What does a day in the life of our Animal Control team involve?

 - We educate dog owners about dog behaviour, including what to do about barking, wandering and aggressive dogs.

 - We run Invercargill’s Animal Control Facility on Lake Street.
-We try to return dogs home when they wander, although, after the first two times, we will take them to the Animal Care facility.
+We try to return dogs home for their first offence, although sometimes other factors mean we have to take them to the Animal Care Facility.

 - We respond to complaints from members of the public when they are concerned about the behaviour of a dog.